 - At a minimum, the water must be at least 2-3 times the length of the shell length (carapace)

-- Substrate is not needed, and it is easier to keep the tank clean without it however, river stones or river sand around 5cm in depth can make an attractive substrate.
-To this, 20 grams per litre of calgrit can be added
+- Substrate is not always needed, and it is easier to keep the tank clean without it.
+However, larger river stones are an appropriate and attractive option if substrate is desired.
+To this, 20 grams per litre of calgrit (turtle grit) should be added.
+Avoid substrates like small pebbles or sand as the waste particles cling to the edges of these and can raise the nitrogen levels

-Water temperatures have been recommended to range between 18-23 degrees for long neck and 20-25 degrees for short necked turtles (species dependant).
+Water temperatures have been recommended to range between 18-22 degrees for long neck and 20-24 degrees for short necked species.

 A thermostat will be required to achieve this constant temperature.

 All Australian turtles require adequate UV light to be provided.
-UVB light at a wavelength of will aid in Vitamin D3 production which is needed for Calcium metabolism.
-We recommend T5 5.0 tubes.
+Appropriate UVB lighting will aid in Vitamin D3 production which is needed for Calcium metabolism.

 It is also thought that the UVB light can help with natural behaviour such as foraging and feeding.